 MONUSCO is responsible for more than 19,000 UN personnel operating under a civilian protection mandate.
 Since 2002 the UN has facilitated a reduction in membership of various armed groups through its Disarmament, Demobilization, Repatriation, Reintegration and Resettlement program.

-NECESSARY ACTION: The government of the DRC and MONUSCO need to ensure that the protection of civilians remains a priority as they address the military threat posed by various armed groups.
+NECESSARY ACTION: The DRC government and MONUSCO need to ensure that the protection of civilians remains a priority as they address the military threat posed by various armed groups.

-The government and M23 should continue to pursue a political solution through the ICGLR negotiations in order to avoid any resumption of armed violence.
-The FARDC must not permit individuals who have previously committed atrocities to join its forces and should immediately train all recruits in the protection of civilians, respect for human rights and international humanitarian law.
+The FARDC must not permit individuals who have previously committed atrocities to join its forces and should train all recruits in the protection of civilians, respect for human rights and IHL.

 All perpetrators of mass atrocity crimes in the DRC, including members of the FARDC, need to be held accountable.
 Neighboring countries should not provide sanctuary for M23 leaders and should hand them over to the proper authorities in the DRC.
 MONUSCO should support the DRC government in facilitating local peacebuilding initiatives.

-Together with the UN Special Envoy for the Great Lakes Region, the African Union, ICGLR and SADC must ensure that the signatories to the Framework Agreement for Peace, Security and Cooperation in the DRC fulfill their commitments.
-Signatories must use the momentum from the defeat of M23 to help combat and eliminate other armed groups, particularly the FDLR and Mayi-Mayi militias, and continue diplomatic efforts aimed at greater regional cooperation to prevent recurring conflict.
+Together with the UN Special Envoy for the Great Lakes Region, the AU, ICGLR and SADC must continue to ensure that signatories to the Framework Agreement for Peace, Security and Cooperation in the DRC fulfill their commitments.
+Signatories must use the momentum from the defeat of M23 to help eliminate other armed groups, particularly the FDLR and Mayi-Mayi militias, and continue diplomatic efforts aimed at greater regional cooperation to prevent recurring conflict.